cbourke/ComputerScienceII/documents/faq.md

 then Course Leaders take another 48 hours to check the grading process to ensure consistency.
 Grades are posted to Canvas as soon as this process is complete.
 A retrospective is then posted to Piazza.

+# Collaboration

+## What are the collaboration policies for this course?

+* The use of any and all AI tools is **strictly prohibited** for this course and you may not use them for any purpose.
+These tools have their use cases and are appropriate in some contexts.
+However, the time to utilize them is not when you are learning new concepts for the first time.

+* **Labs** - All students are highly encouraged to work in pairs for all labs.
+  In lab, we will facilitate team ups by pairing you with another student if you wish.
+You may always work alone if you prefer.
+Groups of 3 or more are not prohibited but are **discouraged** because it is too easy to diffuse the responsibility for learning.

+* **Assignment 1** - No collaboration with other students is allowed.
+  The ability to do Assignment 1 is a good indicator whether or not you are properly prepared for this course (good working knowledge of at least one programming language).

+* For all other assignments (2-8) and the design document, you may work in pairs but may not work in groups of 3 or more.
+See the full details and *requirements* for doing so provided in the project overview document.